sheefanaaz123/KIIT-UNIVERSITY/README.md

 This folder contains all the codes from my C Programming Lab.
 It serves as a collection of the practical exercises and assignments completed during the lab sessions.
 The codes are organized according to the lab sessions covered in the curriculum.

+# 2. DBMS LAB

+This folder contains all the excercises from my DBMS Lab.
+It serves as a collection of the practical exercises and assignments completed during the lab sessions.
+The codes are organized according to the lab sessions covered in the curriculum.

+# 3. Design and Analysis of Algorithm

+This folder contains all the codes from my DAA (Design and Analysis of Algorithm) Lab.
+It serves as a collection of the practical exercises and assignments completed during the lab sessions.
+The codes are organized according to the lab sessions covered in the curriculum.

+# 4. Object Oriented Programming LAB (OOP LAB)

+This folder contains all the codes from my OOP Lab.
+It serves as a collection of the practical exercises and assignments completed during the lab sessions.
+The codes are organized according to the lab sessions covered in the curriculum.